CedricChambru/CedricChambru.github.io/_pages/research.md

 ## Working papers

+* Chambru, Cédric and Hediger, Simon and Metzler, Jakob and Woitek, Ulrich.
+The Height of Swiss Mercenaries, c.
+1725-c.
+1865. [[Working paper](https://doi.org/10.5167/uzh-278710)]

 * Do it Right!
 Leaders, Weather Shocks and Social Conflicts in Pre-Industrial France (1661-1789). [[Working paper](https://doi.org/10.5167/uzh-186150)]

 ## Work in progress